wesslen/Code-Tutorials-for-SOPHI/code/PySpark-Dataframe-Processing.md

 First, we groupBy the `verb` field which corresponds to Tweets (post) and Retweets (share).
 Notice, this dataset only includes posts as the filtering rules for this dataset excluded Retweets.

-Next, we groupBy the `geo.type` and `location.geo.type` fields to identify whether the geolocated Tweets are points or places (NULL).
+Next, we groupBy the `geo.type` and `location.geo.type` fields to identify whether the geolocated Tweets are points, places (polygons) or no location (NULL).

 ```{python}
 # Retweets (share) vs Original Content Posts (post)